About the project

 Why these actresses in particular?
 At first glance, they come from different countries, cultures, even cinematic traditions.
 But they share one profound thread: on screen they almost never play «ordinary people in an ordinary world.» Their characters live close to the threshold — between life and death, sanity and madness, realism and myth.
 Witches and queens, agents and survivors, women from futures that might come or worlds that never were — this is the landscape where they feel most at home.

 Many of them entered the profession young, faltered, disappeared for a while, then returned — often stronger, more certain, and more defiant.
-They stepped into directing, producing, entrepreneurship, activism: environmental movements, campaigns against domestic violence and other humiliating traditions of patriarchal traditional civilizations, battles for gender equality and LGBTQ+ rights.
+They stepped into directing, producing, entrepreneurship, activism: environmental movements, campaigns against domestic violence and other humiliating traditions of patriarchal societies, public solidarity in support of Ukraine, resistance to the rhetoric of Trump-style irresponsible populists, battles for gender equality and LGBTQ+ rights.
 Their biographies, taken together, form a single narrative — a story about women who didn’t just save worlds in scripts, but quietly rewrote the rules of the real industry behind the camera.

 And today, each in her own way, they change not only cinema — but the cultural grammar of progressive society, expanding what it means to be a woman on screen and off it.
 Perhaps that’s why their films resonate with me so much, and why the system I’m building gravitates toward them: not because they are famous, but because they are formidable.